Why Have Cell Phones Become Today’s Back-to-School Essential?

 Once you’re approved for Life Wireless/Lifeline Assistance Program and then sign up for the Affordable Connectivity Program (ACP), you get two sources of free talk, text, and unlimited data.
 This means that you can split that service between two phones.
 And the result is that you get free cell service and a free smartphone, and your student gets free cell service and a free smartphone.
 You just have to remember sign up for ACP.

-Things to know once your student has a cell phone.
+Things to know once your kids have cell phones.

-Once your child has a cell phone it’s practically guaranteed that he or she will be glued to it, or at least attempt to be glued to it.
+Once your student has a cell phone it’s practically guaranteed that he or she will be glued to it, or at least attempt to be glued to it.
 It’s kind of understandable, particularly if they’ve waited a long time to get one.
-But being glued to anything – a smartphone, tablet, television, gaming system, etc. – is never a good thing.
-So it’s up to you to set boundaries and direct your child’s digital consumption.
-Of course it goes without saying that they’ll roll their eyes and give you an attitude but remember: your house, your rules.
-And besides it’s for their own good.

 Following are a few ideas for managing your student’s screen time.